RangerRick/ravynos-nightly-torrent-seed/README.md

 Copy `env.sample` to `env` and edit to match your environment.

-By default it will sync from the ravynOS upstream mirror, to the `./nightly` directory.
+By default it will sync from the ravynOS upstream mirror, to the `./nightly` directory, and generate torrents in the `./public` directory.

 ## Running an Update